installation/performance 2023.

 From Our Waist To Waste

-The project includes an installation of post-consumer garments, decomposition tags, performance and a publication about the history of textiles and and fashion sustainability.
+Installation of multiple post-consumer garments with a performance workshop including a publication about textiles and fashion sustainability.
 The work considers the relationship between glamor and waste.

 Hothouse for the Flora of Our Own Making